pangdatangtt/UniNet/README.md

 # UniNet
-## The official implementation of “UniNet: A Contrastive Learning-guided Unified Framework with Feature Selection for Anomaly Detection”（CVPR2025）
+The official implementation of “UniNet: A Contrastive Learning-guided Unified Framework with Feature Selection for Anomaly Detection”（CVPR2025）
+Shun Wei, Jielin Jiang*, Xiaolong Xu

-The code will be soon release！！！
+The code will be soon released！！！